-Maine voters rejected a referendum on Tuesday that would have required a photo ID to cast a ballot and that proposed multiple changes to Maine’s increasingly popular absentee voting process.
+Maine voters resoundingly defeated a ballot initiative on Tuesday that would have required them to show a photo ID during future elections and that sought to rollback aspects of the state’s absentee voting process.

-The Associated Press called the race less than two hours after polls closed as early returns showed strong opposition to Question 1 in more left-leaning coastal Maine but also in some areas of rural western and central Maine.
-Question 1 was failing 39% to 61% with more than half of the statewide votes counted, according to the AP.
+The Associated Press called the race less than two hours after polls closed as early returns showed strong opposition to Question 1 in more left-leaning coastal areas but also in pockets of rural Maine.
+That voting gap widened as results trickled in.
+And by midnight, Question 1 was failing 36.1% to 63.9% with roughly three-quarters of votes counted, according to the AP.

-“It's a great result tonight, but it's really a great result for the people of Maine who have demonstrated their confidence in the security and safety of our elections," said David Farmer, campaign manager for the group Save Maine Absentee Voting, which led the opposition to Question 1.
+“It's a great result tonight, but it's really a great result for the people of Maine who have demonstrated their confidence in the security and safety of our elections," said David Farmer, campaign manager for the opposition coalition called Save Maine Absentee Voting.
 "They turned out in great numbers for an off-year election.
 And I'm just really happy that they took the time to learn about the issue and to cast their ballot for participation and voting rights."

 "Unfortunately it wasn't today," Titcomb said.
 "But because the policy is so popular, we have confidence that it will pass in the future."